-All over the world people associate love with hearts.
-If there is no love, than there is destruction of the relationship.
-When the physical heart is not pumping oxygen adequately, there is destruction of cells or no life.
+All over the globe people associate love with hearts.
+If love is lost there is destruction of the relationship.
+When the physical heart is not pumping oxygen sufficiently there is destruction of cells or no life.
 The heart is a symbol of life.
-There is a relationship between the physical health of the heart and psychology.
-The heart has many vital functions, and it seems reasonable for all to develop new ways to maintain its strength and to learn how to take care of it.
+There is a link between the physical health of the heart and psychology.
+The heart has many vital functions, and it seems sensible for all to develop distinct ways to sustain its vitality.
+Discover ways in which to take responsibility for and care of your heart.

 How the Heart Functions

-The heart is around the size of your fist and weighs and 300 to 350 grams (11 to 12 oz.) in males and almost 250 to 300 grams (9 to 11 oz.) in females.
-This organ accelerates up or slows down in reaction to nerve signals from the brain which explains degrees of physical exertion.
-It contracts and relaxes between 70 and 80 times per minute, beats around 80,000 to 100,000 per day, and pumps almost 2,000 gallons of oxygenated blood throughout the system.
-This task is preformed without conscious awareness as this organ is a specialized muscle (involuntary) that constantly beats.
+The heart is around the size of your fist and weighs 300 to 350 grams (11 to 12 oz.) in males and nearly 250 to 300 grams (9 to 11 oz.) in females.
+This organ quickens up or slows down in response to nerve signals from the brain which interpret degrees of physical exertion.
+It contracts and relaxes between 70 and 80 times per minute, beats around 80,000 to 100,000 times per day and pumps approximately 2,000 gallons of oxygenated blood throughout the system.
+This task is without conscious awareness as this organ is a specialized muscle (involuntary) that continually beats.

-There are four champers of the heart, 2 champers on each side.
-The upper one is the atrium, and the lower one is the ventricle.
-The heart acts as two pumps for the circulatory system.
-The right atrium of the heart receives blood which is non-oxygenated then delivers blood to the right ventricle then to the lungs in which the blood absorbs oxygen.
+There are four chambers of the heart, 2 chambers on each side.
+The upper chambers are the atrium, and the lower ones are the ventricles.
+The heart functions as two pumps for the circulatory system.
+The right atrium of the heart receives blood which is non-oxygenated then carries blood to the right ventricle into the lungs in which the blood absorbs oxygen.
 Without oxygen, all cells die.
-The heart supplies the body with a fresh supply of oxygen and nutrients, and assists in removing hazardous waste material.
-The left atrium receives oxygenated blood from the lungs to supply all organs and cells of the body with oxygen.
-This blood also administers hormones from the glands and nutrients from the digestive system.
-The cells in the immune system travel in the bloodstream seeking out infection, and forward the body’s waste material to the kidneys and liver to be filtered out and excreted.
+The heart supplies the body with a fresh supply of oxygen and nutrients and assists in removing hazardous waste material.
+The left atrium accepts oxygenated blood from the lungs to provide all organs and cells of the body with oxygen.
+This blood also distributes hormones from the glands and nutrients from the digestive system.
+The cells in the immune system travel throughout the bloodstream seeking out infection, and forwards waste material to the kidneys and liver to be filtered and excreted.

-The heart’s four chambers contract or beat in an orderly manner that is regulated by an electrical stimulus.
-A chamber contracts when an electrical impulse moves across a specific path.
+The hearts four chambers contract or beat in an orderly manner that has an electrical stimulus.
+A chamber contracts when an electrical surge moves across a particular path.
 This stimulus begins in a small collection of unique cells in the right atrium, called the sinus node (SA node).
-A discharge from these vital “pacemaker” cells causes the heart to contract.
+A detonation from these vital “pacemaker” cells causes the heart to contract.
 These cells in the pacemaker section of the heart generate electrical impulses.
-The electrical stimuli produced by the cells in the SA node travel through the right and left atrium, causing the cells of the muscle to contract, and then it proceeds down the specialized cell passage through the ventricles.
+The electrical stimuli produced by the cells in the SA node travel through the right and left atrium, causing the cells of the muscle to contract and then it proceeds down the specialized cell passage through the ventricles.
 The signal’s arrival causes the ventricles to contract simultaneously squeezing and pumping the blood forward along the path.

-The physical connection to psychology is that emotional reactions can change the hearts rate of electrical discharge.
-People can learn to manage emotional reactions, therefore, reduce the stress that it places on the heart and at times may reduce heart rates.
-One example is that heart rates can be managed and affected by physical exercise.
+Emotional reactions can alter the heart rate pertaining to this electrical discharge which is the physical connection that relates to psychology.
+People can learn to regulate emotional reactions, therefore, reduce the stress that it places on the heart and at times reduce heart rates.
+One example is that the rate of the heartbeat can be regulated and influenced by physical exercise.

 How the Heart relates to Blood Pressure